typedb/typedb-web/README.md

 ## Infrastructure manual

+The infrastructure package contains the nomad client machine definition (written in [terraform](https://www.terraform.io/)) and nomad job definition (written in [nomad](https://www.nomadproject.io/)).
+During deployment, the nomad client machine will be created, and the nomad job will run as a container on the nomad client machine.

 **NOTE:** All the following code assumes you have GCP credentials and nomad credential environment variables set up in your shell.
 Refer to `web-infrastructure` repo on how to set them up.
+Please access the GCP console [here](https://console.cloud.google.com/), and the project name is `vaticle-web-prod`.

 #### Deployment